mathieuancelin/js-repaint-perfs/lib/polymer2/bower_components/polymer/README.md

 ### Data system
 * <a name="breaking-data-init"></a>An element's template is not stamped & data system not initialized (observers, bindings, etc.) until the element has been connected to the main document.
 This is a direct result of the V1 changes that prevent reading attributes in the constructor.
-* <a name="breaking-data-dirty-checking"></a>Re-setting an object or array no longer dirty checks, meaning you can make deep changes to an object/array and just re-set it, without needing to use `set`/`notifyPath`.
-Although the `set` API remains and will often be the more efficient way to make changes, this change removes users of Polymer elements from needing to use this API, making it more compatible with alternate data-binding and state management libraries.
-  * To achieve the same strict equality dirty-checking that 1.x did, simply override the new `_shouldPropertyChange` method as follows:
-    ```js
-    _shouldPropertyChange(property, value, old) {
-      return value !== old;
-    }
-    ```
 * <a name="breaking-data-batching"></a>Propagation of data through the binding system is now batched, such that multi-property computing functions and observers run once with a set of coherent changes.
 Single property accessors still propagate data synchronously, although there is a new `setProperties({...})` API on Polymer elements that can be used to propagate multiple values as a coherent set.
 * <a name="breaking-notify-order"></a>Property change notification event dispatch (`notify: true`) occurs after all other side effects of a property change occurs.
 In 1.x notification happened after binding side effects, but before observers, which was counter-intuitive.
 This rationalizes the concept of upward notification to ensure it happens after _all_ local and downward side-effects based on the change occur.
 Concretely, the order of effect processing in 2.x is as follows:
   1. computed properties (`computed`)